SModelS/smodels.github.io/README.md

 ## 27 Apr 2020: [SModelS version 1.2.3](https://github.com/SModelS/smodels/releases) is now available [(what's new)](http://smodels.readthedocs.io/en/latest/ReleaseUpdate.html)

+* A preprint describing the database update and SModelS' increase in constraining power will be available in the near future.
 * SModelS is registered in the python package index, try *pip install smodels*.

 ## 28 Nov 2018: [SModelS version 1.2.2](https://github.com/SModelS/smodels/releases) is now available [(what's new)](http://smodels.readthedocs.io/en/v1.2.2/ReleaseUpdate.html)